 The ionosphere varies from place to place and from time to time, in other words the ionosphere exhibits both temporal and spatial variations hence it is important to study it at as many places as possible and for as long as possible.
-Equatorial Scintillations as well as Ionospheric contributions to scintillations have not yet been well-understood (IHY-Africa Report, 2007).
-Ionospheric phenomena is referred to as total electron content and associated with scintillations that undergo spatial variations.
+Equatorial Scintillations, as well as Ionospheric contributions to scintillations, as well as Ionospheric contributions to scintillations have not yet been well-understood (IHY-Africa Report, 2007).
+Ionospheric phenomena arejs referred to as total electron content and associated with scintillations that undergo spatial variations.